jjmr007/Payroll_Payment/README.md

 # Payroll_Payment
-Using stable coins to collect funds and make payments to collaborators or employees
+Using stable coins to collect funds and make payments to collaborators or employees.

+This contract only allows a unique address to fund.
+This mechanics is conceived in order to avoid the business receiving payments "out of the radar" that let the boss to fool the employees (or the shareholders in a future deplyment).

+This address is suppose to be the designated address of the wallet for the circle-business-account.

+In this simple implementation, the payments are weekly.

+The Boss takes the 40% of the available total amount of funds, if he makes the payment on time.

+If he fails, any employee can trigger the payment, for a plus in her/his payment of 2%, and a penlaty to the boss of 5%.

+The contract allows to hire and fire people.
+And allows the boss orderin payments to suppliers.

 Old Testnet Deployment: